Dh-Van/NoteForge/README.md

 2. Convert seperate parts into note number and durations
 3. Take note number and durations and covert to sheet music

+## How to Run?
+1. Upload an audio file as a .wav file.
+Online converters are available to turn other audio formats to .wav.
+2. main.py --input path/to/waveform
+3. You should see results

 ## Workspace Outline

 ### main.py